carvel-dev/secretgen-controller/docs/secret-template.md

     ref:
       apiVersion: v1
       kind: Secret
+      #! the name of an input resource can be determined by the data contained in a previous input resource
       name: $(.pod.spec.containers[?(@.name=="postgresql")].env[?(@.name=="POSTGRES_PASSWORD")].valueFrom.secretKeyRef.name)
   #! the template that follows a subset of the Secret API
   template:
+    #! annotation and label metadata properties support templating
+    metadata:
+      labels:
+        key1: $(.pod.metadata.name)
+      annotations:
+        key2: $(.pod.metadata.name)
     #! the type is immutable for now and can't be updated in subsequent reconciliations
     type: postgresql
     #! stringData is used for templating in data that is not base64 encoded